Most famous former guests: King Henry VIII, King Charles II, Queen Elizabeth II.

 It has a selection of extremely comfortable, nicely decorated rooms and suites divided between the castle itself, and two atmospheric 17th century stone buildings tucked into the castle’s dry moat, known as the Manor House and the Bishopric.
 Check out all your options on the booking page here.

 Most of the rooms and suites are historical in nature, with four poster beds, antique furniture, classic thick velvet curtains and lattice windows, with a few being more modern in style, though never modern enough to make you forget you are staying in a deeply historical building.
-Tip: If you request a four poster bed on the booking form that will guarantee you a historic room.
+Tip: If you request a four poster bed on the booking form that will, by default, guarantee you a historic room.